tapanjo92/v2-complical-api/doc/README.md

-# CompliCal Clean Implementation
+# CompliCal v2 API

-A clean implementation of CompliCal with an optimized DynamoDB design that:
+A complete rewrite of CompliCal API with enhanced security and optimized DynamoDB design that:
 - Uses a single coherent data model
 - Has only 1 GSI instead of 3
 - Provides efficient access patterns for all API endpoints